hanicraft/JackTheHacker/README.md

 "userheader" = username or email header of login page(for example if the website uses this login format "example.com/login?user=testusername&pass=testpassword" the userheader should be "user")

-"passheader" = is the same of "userheader"
+"passheader" = is the same as "userheader"

 # Issues